t3mp14r3/ydm/README.md

 # ydm

-Tiny music/podcast downloader and tagger for youtube
+Small script to download and tag music from youtube

-To install, just allow execution and put the script in the directory that is in $PATH.
+To install, just allow execution and put the script in the directory that is in `$PATH`.

 #### Example: